-A question I often get is, “Sallie, why would I want to invest for impact?”
+A question I often get is, “Why would I want to invest for impact?”
 Why wouldn’t you want to invest for impact?
 Why wouldn’t you want to invest in companies that are doing right by the environment, that have a strong stance on social issues like human rights, that have strong corporate governance?
 The answer often comes back, “But you have to give up return for that, don't you?
 And how much return am I going to give up?”
 That, in my opinion, is dated thinking.

 But then somehow, you have to give up return on the stocks, in order to invest in them?
 Outdated thinking.

 © 2024 Ellevest, Inc. All Rights Reserved.

-All opinions and views expressed by Ellevest are current as of the date of this writing, for informational purposes only, and do not constitute or imply an endorsement of any third party’s products or services.
+All opinions and views expressed by Ellevest are current as of the date of this writing, are for informational purposes only, and do not constitute or imply an endorsement of any third party’s products or services.

-The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.
+The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities, and should not be considered specific legal, investment, or tax advice.

-The information provided does not take into account the specific objectives, financial situation or particular needs of any specific person.
+The information provided does not take into account the specific objectives, financial situation, or particular needs of any specific person.

 Investing entails risk, including the possible loss of principal, and past performance is not predictive of future results.